RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 For example exploits that compile .so dynamic shared object files that need to be loaded by the vulnerable program.
 It is not possible to cross-compile them either as the .so files heavily depend on the ABI of the target system.

-### Using aarch64 or armv6
+### Targeting aarch64

 The assumption is that we can not compile on the target system.
-To compile we use a system with the same architecture and where the Linux flavour is as close as possible to the target system.
+Instead we use a system with the same architecture and where the Linux flavour is as close as possible to the target system.

-AWS has a good selection of Ubuntu, Red Hat, SuSE and Debian flavours and it is free to spin up a ARM64 (aarch64) t2.nano instance and compile an exploit.
+AWS has a good selection flavours (Ubuntu, Red Hat, SuSE and Debian).
+It is free to spin up a ARM64 (aarch64) t2.nano instance to compile an exploit.
 We also have a lab with various other architectures and flavours.
 That's what we do.

 ### Compiling [CVE-2021-4034] for aarch64

 A good example is [CVE-2021-4034](https://github.com/arthepsy/CVE-2021-4034/) also known as polkit/pkexec exploit.
 The exploit compiles more source during runtime _and_ requires the vulnerable program to load the just compiled .so file.

-There are better exploits around but for what we like to showcase the reference exploit [cve-2021-4043-poc.c](https://github.com/arthepsy/CVE-2021-4034/blob/main/cve-2021-4034-poc.c) is just perfect.
+There are better exploits around but the reference exploit [cve-2021-4043-poc.c](https://github.com/arthepsy/CVE-2021-4034/blob/main/cve-2021-4034-poc.c) is just perfect for what we like to showcase.

-We modify the original exploit in two ways:
+We need to modify the original exploit in two ways:
-1. We split it into two separate .c files.
+1. Split it into two separate .c files.
-1. We copy the pre-compiled .so file instead of compiling it at runtime.
+1. Modify the source to copy the pre-compiled .so file instead of compiling it at runtime.

 thc-polkit.c
 ```C